sardana-org/sardana-followup/20180125/MINUTES.md

 - PR: [#668](https://github.com/sardana-org/sardana/pull/668)
 - Because of the cache mechanism if you change the alias, you must make an init in the pool.
-- Keep reference able to distinguish devices and not relying on the tango (FQTN).
+- Keep reference able to distinguish devices and not relying on the tango (FQDN).
 - What if the tango host changes?
 Problem with memorized attributes.
 PR: [#667](https://github.com/sardana-org/sardana/issues/667)
 - Keep ID's and references internally
-- Internally, tango always uses FQTN.
-It would be good to keep the names unified.
+- It would be good to keep the names unified.
 - Convert the names from short names to full names? ...
 This could be provided by Taurus.
 - In a measurement group?
 Elements should be named by alias.
 - In the MacroServer, the container should use the full name internally.